-For each of these approaches, ISDA defined the calculation and provided a list of potential advantages and disadvantages in [1], noting that the different approaches satisfy these criteria to differing degrees.
+For each of the adjusted RFR and spread adjustment approaches, ISDA defined the calculation and provided a list of potential advantages and disadvantages, noting that the different approaches satisfy these criteria to differing degrees.
+Market participants' feedback on the ISDA consultation indicated a strong preference for using the compounded setting in arrears rate for the adjusted RFR2 and the historical mean/median approach for the spread adjustment [2].